bruab/onestar/_posts/2023-11-14-fred-astaire.md

 He went on to make dozens of films, win two Academy Awards and multiple Golden Globes, and revolutionize the way dance was presented in film—both from a technical perspective and as a storytelling device.

-Today you'll find him memorialized in songs by Madonna, Donna Summer, and as a member of the Film, Television, and Grammy Halls of Fame.
+Today you'll find him memorialized in songs by Madonna, Donna Summer, and Too Short, and as a member of the Film, Television, and Grammy Halls of Fame.